gui-janssens/Flutter-Web-Reminders/README.md

 ### The Task

-You should start by rendering a single month view of a calendar for the current month – along with the lines of the `calendar` image in this project.
+In this task we are building a single month view of a calendar for the current month.
+[Here](https://www.figma.com/file/TR3YH8mNhFHecK6lm8kj21/Codelitt-Calendar?node-id=0%3A1) you have the design we are expecting for this task.

 ### Features & Requirements: